timholy/ProfileView.jl/README.md

 # Introduction

-This package contains tools for visualizing profiling data collected with [Julia's][Julia] built-in sampling [profiler][Profiling].
+This package contains tools for visualizing and interacting with profiling data collected with [Julia's][Julia] built-in sampling [profiler][Profiling].
 It can be helpful for getting a big-picture overview of the major